-Today, everyone from rock stars to Hollywood icons and celebrity athletes to ordinary people wears tattoos.
-Since the 1990s, tattoos have become increasingly popular, creating a veritable new fashion trend.
-Hor Thousands of years, people all over the world, belonging to different cultures, have been tattooed.
-In ancient history, tattoos served not only as a status symbol, as jewellery, amulet, tribal affiliation, and declarations of love and of religious beliefs but also as sanctions.
-The ancient Greeks as well as the ancient Romans used tattoos to mark slaves, criminals and/or prostitutes.
-In World War II, during the Holocaust, prisoners were tattooed with a registration number on their arms as an identification for transport.
-Since the 1990s, tattoos have become shown that tattooed people tend to display certain personality traits, e.g., increased risk-taking behaviour, higher extraversion, higher sensation seeking and an increased need for sex, lower conscientiousness and lower agreeableness than people without tattoos.
-Likewise, tattooed people tend to feel a higher need to be more unique than non-tattooed people.
-9-13 Copes and Forsyth observed that tattooed people were more frequently extraverted and constantly seeking external stimulation than non-tattooed individuals.
-Further studies suggested that having tattoos is associated with risk-taking behaviours as well as the use of illegal substances.
-15-16 women are more likely to have first sexual intercourse at an early age and to have more sexual partners at their age than non-tattooed people.
-10-11, 17
+Today, everyone from rock stars to Hollywood icons and celebrity athletes to ordinary people wears tattoos.^{1,2} Since the 1990s, tattoos have become increasingly popular, creating a veritable new fashion trend.^{3,4} For thousands of years, people all over the world, belonging to different cultures, have been tattooed.
+In ancient history, tattoos served not only as a status symbol, as jewellery, amulet, tribal affiliation, and declarations of love and of religious beliefs but also as sanctions.^{3, 5, 6, 7} The ancient Greeks as well as the ancient Romans used tattoos to mark slaves, criminals and/or prostitutes.
+In World War II, during the Holocaust, prisoners were tattooed with a registration number on their arms as an identification for transport.^{2, 3, 5} personality traits, e.g., increased risk-taking behaviour, higher extraversion, higher sensation seeking and an increased need for sex, lower conscientiousness and lower agreeableness than people without tattoos.
+Likewise, tattooed people tend to feel a higher need to be more unique than non-tattooed people.9-13 Copes and Forsyth14 observed that tattooed people were more frequently extraverted and constantly seeking external stimulation than non-tattooed individuals.
+Further studies suggested that having tattoos is associated with risk-taking behaviours as well as the use of illegal substances.15-16 shown that tattooed people tend to display certain

-At present, most people get tattooed for personal reasons.
-In the last two decades, various studies have
+At present, most people get tattooed for personal reasons.8 In the last two decades, various studies have women are more likely to have first sexual intercourse at an early age and to have more sexual partners at their age than non-tattooed people.^{10-11, 17}

-Carroll and co-workers observed significant connections between tattoos, drug use, eating disorders, suicidality, and a high frequency of sexual behaviour.
+Carroll and co-workers9 observed significant connections between tattoos, drug use, eating disorders, suicidality, and a high frequency of sexual behaviour.
 Studies have also confirmed relationships between tattoos and sexuality.
 Tattooed men and